harneet1/README.md/README.md

 curl --insecure --user "admin:password" https://tcp.local.pcfdev.io:port/quickstart/1.0/services
 ```

-If the Microgateway has just been started for the first time, it should return an empty set:
+If the Microgateway image doesn't have any service, it should return an empty set:
 ```
 []
 ```

 - To publish a new service you can embed them into you custom docker image and creates new image that has your service .
-Change the name of docker image to your custom image name in manifest.yml file and push it again to Cloud foundry:
+Change the name of docker image to your custom image name in manifest.yml file and push it again to Cloud foundry.
+For embeding the service into docker image follow link: https://docops.ca.com/ca-microgateway/1-0/EN/working-with-the-ca-microgateway/create-your-own-microgateway-image

 ```
 curl --insecure --user "admin:password" https://tcp.local.pcfdev.io:port/quickstart/1.0/services
 ```